eclipse-openj9/openj9-docs/docs/xshareclasses.md

 When you are running cache utilities, the message `Could not create the Java virtual machine` is expected.
 Cache utilities do not create the virtual machine.

-Some cache utilities can work with caches from previous Java<sup>&trade;</sup> versions or caches that are created by virtual machines (VMs) with different bit-widths.
+Some cache utilities can work with caches from previous Java&trade; versions or caches that are created by virtual machines (VMs) with different bit-widths.
 These caches are referred to as *"incompatible"* caches.

 ## Syntax